Did you know that the Netherlands is among the ten highest-paying countries in the world?

 Calculating Your Dutch Salary: Understanding the Difference Between the Gross and Net Income

-Gross salary (bruto) is the total amount you’ll receive before any taxes and deductions are accounted for.
+Gross salary (brutto) is the total amount you’ll receive before any taxes and deductions are accounted for.
 This is the highest number you will see on your pay statement and it is based on your previously agreed salary or hourly wage.

 Net salary is the amount of money that you’ll receive in your bank account once all the taxes and deductions have been subtracted from your gross salary.
 You will easily recognise the Dutch net salary amount on your paycheck statement since it appears in a larger, bolder font than your gross salary.

-Let’s break down a sample scenario.
+Let’s break down a sample scenario for 2026.
 Earning €20 per hour for a 30-hour workweek means your weekly gross salary is €600, or €31,200 annually.
-Taxes will reduce this significantly.
-Assuming a 37.1% tax rate, your net income will be around €26,046 per year.
-Remember, this is before factoring in work-related expenses like commuting.
+While the base tax rate for this bracket is 35.75%, your actual “effective” tax rate will be much lower due to Dutch tax credits.
+After applying the 2026 General Tax Credit and Labour Tax Credit, your net income will be approximately €27,250 per year (around €2,270 per month).
+Remember, this is the take-home amount before factoring in personal work-related expenses like commuting or private insurance.

 It’s very important to discuss your net salary in the Netherlands with your potential employer so you’ll be certain of how much actual money you will receive for your services.